axibase/axibase-charts/syntax/functions.md

 [ChartLab Example](https://apps.axibase.com/chartlab/df616dfa/19/)

-To fill dropdown with options, in which value is the value of `iucr` tag and text is `description` tag we can use the function as follows.
+To fill the dropdown with options defined by the value of `iucr` tag and text from the `description` tag we can use the function as follows:

 ```
   [dropdown]